elamaran619/amazon-quicksight-user-guide/doc_source/managing-users-enterprise.md

 ## Deleting Enterprise User Accounts<a name="delete-a-user-account-enterprise"></a>

 Deleting a user account works the same way in both the Standard and Enterprise editions of Amazon QuickSight\.
-However, for Enterprise edition you must first deactivate the user account\.
-For more information, see [Deactivating Enterprise User Accounts](#deactivate-user-groups-enterprise)\.

 User accounts can be deleted by a Amazon QuickSight administrator\.
 To delete a user account, use the procedure in [Deleting a User Account](managing-users.md#delete-a-user-account)\.